 Extra vehicles: Each campsite fee includes parking for one vehicle and a tow vehicle.
 Campers may have a total of two vehicles per site; extra vehicle is $7 per night.
 Additional vehicles may not be allowed in the park overnight.

 Launch your boat from three day-use areas: Lower Deschutes, Upper Deschutes and Crooked River.
 The latter two also have accessible kayak launches.
 All three have swim beaches (no lifeguards).
+Lower Deschutes Day-use Area closes in the winter.

 From April to October, The Cove Palisades Resort and Marina rents boat moorages, boats and water toys, including water skis, tubes, life jackets and ropes.
 Houseboat rentals offer a luxurious overnight stay right on the water.
 The marina also includes a café and store that sells fuel and ice.